haade-administrator/haade.fr/_posts/en/2026-07-20-test-kincony-b8m-esp32-mosfet-8ch-controller-esphome-irrigation.md

 In this article I present this product in detail, its complete integration into **ESPHome** and **Home Assistant**, and I compare it with its direct competitor the **Waveshare ESP32-S3-ETH-8DI-8RO** to help you make the right choice.

-{% include product-embed.html image="kincony-b8m-esp32-mosfet-8ch.png" title="Kincony B8M" brand="Kincony" description="ESP32-S3 8-channel MOSFET controller DC 12-24V, Ethernet, RS485, 8 digital inputs, 4 analog inputs, DS3231 RTC, OLED display" amazlink="" %}
+{% include product-embed.html image="kincony-b8m-esp32-mosfet-8ch.png" title="Kincony B8M" brand="Kincony" description="ESP32-S3 8-channel MOSFET controller DC 12-24V, Ethernet, RS485, 8 digital inputs, 4 analog inputs, DS3231 RTC, OLED display" affiliate="_c3LSscYB" %}

 ## The Kincony Brand